galaxyproject/admin-training/sessions/14-ansible/ex2-galaxy-ansible.md

 1. Sets up Galaxy for production use
 1. Sets up Trackster and installs tools

 Take note of the fact that the playbook combines the individual roles to give us the desired outcome.

 **Part 2 - Ansible galaxy**

 Where do the roles come from?
 Ansible has a "ToolShed"-like system called **Ansible Galaxy** - d'oh.

 Open the *requirements_roles.yml* file.
-You'll see a series of repositories that point to the various roles from their respective Github.
+You'll see a series of repositories that point to the various roles from their respective GitHub repositories.
-The `ansible-galaxy install` fetches those repositories and puts them in an appropriate place in our scripts file tree.
+The `ansible-galaxy install` fetches those repositories and puts them in the appropriate place in our scripts file tree.

-An alternative to obtaining roles from Github is to download them directly from the Ansible Galaxy hub: https://galaxy.ansible.com/.
-Instead of using roles directly from Github, roles can be deposited here and then downloaded using the same `ansible-galaxy install` command.
-In order to deposit a role there, you'll have to import it there first from your Github account.
+An alternative to obtaining roles from GitHub is to download them directly from the Ansible Galaxy hub: https://galaxy.ansible.com/.
+Instead of using roles directly from GitHub, roles can be deposited here and then downloaded using the same `ansible-galaxy install` command.
+In order to deposit a role there, you'll have to import it there first from your GitHub account.

 There are many roles already available for download for various aspects of system administration or application setup.
 They all have some meta data